 - The training plan for members of the Committee, if it is permanent, will be defined in this block.
-It will be disseminated, and all members of the organisation will be encouraged to be informed - The progress and performance indicators to assess implementation will also be established.
+It will be disseminated among the members, and all members of the organisation will be encouraged to be informed. - The training will provide knowledge of the deliberative methods of an ethics committee as well as the code of ethics and good practice or the principles and standards that govern the committee - > New members must have access to the ethics committee's basic training. - > The progress and performance indicators to assess implementation will also be established.

 Option C: Ethics Line column (see Toolbox Annex 5).
 The organisation will implement their own communication channel that aligns with the ETHNA System guidelines.
-They will also define the process to create a database of frequently asked questions and will conduct a promotional campaign for the communication and participation channel.
+They will also define the process to create a database of frequently asked questions, a repertory of reported cases of misconduct or misbehaviour and will conduct a promotional campaign for the communication and participation channel.
 The progress and performance indicators to assess implementation will also be established.